IPM parameters

 --package -p

-Specify the package you wish to add.
+Specify a single package you wish to add.
+Format should be {packageOwner}/{packageName}

 Optional parameters